damien-mattei/Scheme-PLUS-for-Guile/README.md

-Do not read this page on github.com but on github.io: https://damien-mattei.github.io/Scheme-PLUS-for-Guile/
+Do not read this document on github.com but on github.io: https://damien-mattei.github.io/Scheme-PLUS-for-Guile/

 and for better and wider displaying programs go to: